 Much of what I write is from my own personal experience.
 I am very much of the opinion that there is nothing unique about what I think, or how I feel about things: If I’m having an experience, chances are someone else has had the same experience before me, or will after me.
 The difference is, I am willing to talk and write about how I feel and think about these experiences.
 It was in that vein that I published my memoir ‘Gullible Travels’ in November of 2015.

-Teaching is one of my passions – I have taught, and delivered lectures in Dublin City University, Trinity College Dublin, The Liberties College, Dublin.
-I also have workshops that I deliver to midwives, doulas, and other birthworkers (my next one will be in Cork in November).
+Teaching is one of my passions – I have taught, and delivered lectures in Dublin City University, Trinity College Dublin, University College Dublin, and The Liberties College, Dublin.
+I also have workshops that I deliver to midwives, doulas, and other birthworkers.

-I returned to education as a thirty-two-year-old lone parent of two girls – who were then aged 18 and 44 months, respectively.
-I graduated from the National University of Ireland, Maynooth with a BA(Hons) in Psychology and Sociology in 2009.
-Two years later, I undertook an MA in Sexuality Studies at Dublin City University.
+I returned to education as a thirty-two-year-old lone parent.
+My girls were then aged 18 and 44 months, respectively.
+In 2009, I graduated from the National University of Ireland, Maynooth with a BA(Hons) in Psychology and Sociology.
+Two years later, I started my first Master’s degree; an MA in Sexuality Studies at Dublin City University.
 In 2013, I was invited to undertake a PhD in Trinity College, Dublin and I spent a year there researching the experiences of pregnant and birthing women who were survivors of child sexual abuse.
-Then, my supervisor retired, and in 2015 I went north to Queen’s University Belfast, where I earned an LLM in International Human Rights Law.
-In September of 2017, I returned to DCU and am currently enrolled there, working on my PhD.
-My research focuses on the relationships between mothers and daughters, where both have a history of child sexual abuse.
+Then, my supervisor retired, and I went north to Queen’s University Belfast, where I earned an LLM in International Human Rights Law.
+In September of 2017, I returned to DCU, where I am currently enrolled, working on my PhD.
+My research focuses on transgenerational trauma, with specific regard to women and child sexual abuse.

 I spent my entire 20s married to the wrong men (yes, plural!) and they were both abusive, and violent.
 My first was a psychopath, my second a narcissist.
 I was lucky to escape with my life from each of those relationships, and I know that many women are not as fortunate.

 I have chosen the work I do as a result of the abuse I went through as a child, teenager, and adult.
 My earliest memory is of being sexually abused by my father when I was three years, and one month old.
 Later, he would take me to other men’s homes and allow them to abuse me, also.
-My elder brothers sexually abused me from the time I was 6 until I was 17.
-My mother is a narcissist and damaged me in the way that only narcissists can.
-If you are a daughter who has is recovering from similar damage, I have a secret Facebook page for daughters of narcissistic mothers, and I encourage you to join.
+My elder brothers sexually abused me from the time I was 6, until I was 17.
+My mother is a narcissist, and damaged me in the many ways that only narcissists can.
+If you are a daughter who has is recovering from similar damage, I have a secret Facebook page for daughters of narcissistic mothers, and I invite you to join.
 To do so, please get in touch.

 I believe that we all deserve to heal from the damage of abuse and trauma.
 I’m here to help you, to the best of my ability, do just that.